No One Is Prepared for Hagfish Slime

 For a start, it’s not sticky.
 If there wasn’t so damn much of it, you’d be able to wipe it off your skin with ease.
 The hagfish themselves scrape the slime off their skin by tying a knot in their bodies and sliding it from head to tail.

 The slime also “has a very strange sensation of not quite being there,” says Fudge.
 It consists of two main components—mucus and protein threads.
 The threads spread out and entangle one another, creating a fast-expanding net that traps both mucus and water.
-Astonishingly, to create a liter of slime, a hagfish has to release only 40 milligrams of mucus and protein—1,000 times less dry material than human saliva contained.
+Astonishingly, to create a liter of slime, a hagfish has to release only 40 milligrams of mucus and protein—1,000 times less dry material than human saliva contains.
 That’s why the slime, though strong and elastic enough to coat a hand, feels so incorporeal.

+Read: Why are there so many more species on land when the sea is bigger?

 Indeed, it’s one of the softest materials ever measured.
 “Jell-O is between 10,000 and 100,000 times stiffer than hagfish slime,” says Randy Ewoldt from the University of Illinois at Urbana-Champaign, who had to invent new methods for assessing the substance’s properties after conventional instruments failed to cope with its nature.
 “When you see it in a bucket, it almost still looks like water.
 Only when you stick your hand in and pick it up do you find that it’s a coherent thing.”